artfulbytes/bots2d/README.md

 # Bots2D
-Bots2D is a C++ framework for simulating robotics in 2D that, and it provides you with boilerplate and robotics assets to help you quickly set up your simulation.
+Bots2D is a C++ framework for simulating robotics in 2D, which provides you with boilerplate and robotics assets to help you quickly set up your simulation.

 <img src="docs/images/sumobot_feature.gif">